nxskok/pasias/docs/04-one-sample-inference.md

 hypothesis test.
 What would actually make more sense is to estimate the mean `JulianDate` *for a particular year*.
-This could be done by a regression: predict `JulianDate` from `Year`, and then get a ``confidence interval for the mean response'' (as you would have seen in B27 or will see in C67).
+This could be done by a regression: predict `JulianDate` from `Year`, and then get a
+"confidence interval for the mean response"
+(as you would have seen in B27 or will see in C67).
 The trend isn't really linear, but is not that far off.
 I can modify the previous picture to give you an idea.
 Putting in `method="lm"` fits a line; as we see later, `lm` does regressions in R: